dboddie/pyqt-mailing-list-tempsip/README.md

     Python and pass it to the MainWindow instance for it to use.
 This is done in preparation for the next step.

+ 6. extended_dialog_in_python

+    The code here gets a little convoluted because the GUI of the dialog is already well defined in C++, but we create a Python subclass of the C++ LoginDialog class and modify the GUI a little, using some run-time tricks enabled by Qt.
+We also add a method to the dialog to check that the user's input is not completely invalid.